Here’s How to Make Ice Cream in a Bag This Summer

 Talk about the perfect pairing for a sunny day!

 Does Making Ice Cream in a Bag Work?

-You’ll need ice AND salt for this recipe.
-The salt lowers the freezing point of water.
-It comes into contact with water on the ice cubes and allows that water to become colder than 32°.
-That’s why the bag will feel so much colder than regular ice!
-Together, the salt and ice cause the ingredients to quickly cool down and transform into ice cream.
+It does!
+The ingredients are combined in a resealable bag, and that bag goes into another bag filled with ice and salt.
+This combo is what really does the trick.
+Because salt lowers the freezing point of water, when the salt comes into contact with the water on the ice cubes, it allows that water to become colder than 32°F. The bag will feel much colder than regular ice, and that’s what you want.
+Together, the salt and ice cause the liquid ingredients to quickly cool down and transform into ice cream.

 How to Make Ice Cream in a Bag

-This recipe makes about 1 cup of ice cream, just enough for two to share.
+This recipe makes about 1 cup of ice cream.

 - 1 cup milk